 In over 20 years of being an entrepreneur and working with many different entrepreneurs, I am often intrigued by what entrepreneur characteristics separates entrepreneurs from other people.
 What motivates entrepreneurs to choose their decisions?

-One of the first characteristic that separates them from other types of people is mindset.
+One of the first characteristics that separate them from other types of people is the mindset.

 Mindset is a characteristic that can involve many aspects of entrepreneurs thought process.